-Throughout his entire career, Art has dedicated a significant amount of time to the community.
-He served on the Local Rules Committee for the United States District Court of Minnesota, the Saint John’s Alumni Board, and as an officer and director of the Minnesota Chapter of the Federal Bar Association.
+Art’s commitment to justice and his community does not end in the courtroom.
+He has served on the Local Rules Committee for the United States District Court of Minnesota, the Saint John’s Alumni Board, and as an officer and director of the Minnesota Chapter of the Federal Bar Association.
 Art has served on the firm’s executive committee and led the firm’s recruiting efforts for many years.

 “He is a perfect blend of skill, creativity and common sense . . . [he is] as good as anyone on his feet in the courtroom.”